#1 Home Improvement Retailer

 Protect Your Garden With Mulch

-Finish it all off with compost and mulch.
+Finish your planting by following it with mulch and compost.
 Compost enriches the soil so your garden can grow even better.
-It may help foster stronger and larger plants that bear more fruit and flowers.
+It may help foster larger and stronger plants that bear more fruit and flowers.
 Mulch controls weeds and keeps your soil from drying out.
 Mulch and compost can be DIY creations, but you can also purchase them in-store.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.
+The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

-Late winter into early spring is an exciting time in the world of gardening.
 Don't miss a minute of growing season.
-Prepare to fertilize your lawn, plan your garden and landscaping, and browse our garden center pages to find inspiration on what to plant when the weather warms.
-Shop for the seeds, soil, and fertilizer you need in the aisles of your Porterville Garden Center, online, or on our mobile app.
+Prepare to fertilize your lawn, plan your garden and landscaping, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
+For those without lawns, consider adding artificial grass or a pellet grill to your outdoor space.
+Shop for the fertilizer, soil, and seeds you need in the aisles of your Porterville Garden Center, online, or on our mobile app.
 Let's get growing together.

 Nearby Stores